Could Seahawks sign Antonio Brown? It’s unlikely and maybe unadvised but not impossible

 As the Patriots did for an ever-so-brief amount of time last year, Wilson sees Brown as an otherworldly talent more so than he does a migraine of a teammate.
 But could Antonio coming here really ever work?

-If you need a reminder of Brown’s lunacy during his stint with the Raiders last year, here’s a run down.
+If you need a reminder of Brown’s lunacy during his stint with the Raiders last year, here’s a run down:

 - He missed 10 out of 11 training camp practices due to frostbite he suffered after not wearing proper footwear during a cryotherapy session.